mattdodge/538-riddler-nation/README.md

 My approach to solving Round 2 of the Battle for Riddler Nation.
 The goal is to get the most castle points compared to all the other submissions.
 Read more about the problem at [FiveThirtyEight](http://fivethirtyeight.com/features/the-battle-for-riddler-nation-round-2/).

 ## TL;DR
 Basically, my approach is to generate a lot of random inputs and see which one beats all the rest.
 The approach to randomizing is a little interesting, read more in the [Randomization](#randomization) section.
-Ultimately, the solution I went with is this (castle 1, castle 2, ..., castle 10):
+Ultimately, the solution I went with is this (castle 1, castle 2, ..., castle 10): ([See results below](#results))

 ```
 [0, 5, 5, 5, 13, 8, 2, 32, 22, 8]